konceptosociala/socio/README.md

 You can modify or add new posts in the `content/blog` or other content directories as needed.

+Also you can use builtin **shortcodes**, that may help you make a good webpage layout faster.
+Read more [here](https://konceptosociala.eu.org/socio/blog/shortcodes/)

 ### Step 5: Run the project

 Just run `zola serve` in the root path of the project: